Javascript library

 file.

-The User class represents a logged in user, and is used to keep the user's key pair and authentication descriptor.
+The User class represents a logged-in user, and it keeps the user's key pair and authentication descriptor.

-Any method that require transaction signing will need an object of this class.
+Any method that requires transaction signing needs an object of this class.

 import { SingleSignatureAuthDescriptor, User, FlagsType } from 'ft3-lib';